Project Structure and Build System

 Refers to: <compile, link, archive or synthesis rules>

-For Hardware (simulation)
+For Hardware (Simulation)

-Input files are detected by their suffix.
-Outputs are automatically written into $(PN_MODULE_BUILD_DIR)/sim.
-The list of all object files (for linking/archiving) can be obtained from the list of source by an assignment like:
+The list of object files (MYMODULE_OBJ or MYLIB_OBJ in the example) for both cases can be obtained from the list of source files by an assignment like:

 Build dependencies are maintained automatically in .d files that must be included by a line like:

--include $(MODULE_OBJ:%.o=%.d)
+-include $(MYMODULE_OBJ:%.o=%.d)

 Custom flags for compilation or linking can be added by: